Lotte's Yuji Nishino "I'm planning to do it pretty hard," declares his intention for a grueling off-season training regimen.

 "Yes, I'm planning to work quite hard," he said firmly.
 "To be honest, I don't know at what point my muscle strength and output will start to decline.
 I definitely don't want to lose that, and I think I need to work with the intention of improving it.
 However, I think I will decline as I get older, so I need to make up for that by improving both the quantity and the quality."

-"I think the current level of baseball, the level of baseball in Japan, is improving, so in order to keep up with that, I want to increase the volume of my playing compared to last year.
-Also, I had an injury, so I need to take care of that as well.
-I think the volume of my playing in that area will increase as well," he said, showing his intention to train himself thoroughly.
+"I think the level of baseball in Japan is rising, so in order to keep up, I want to increase the volume of my training compared to last year.
+Also baseball I've had injuries, so I need to take care of that as well.
+I think the volume of my training will increase in that area too," he said, showing his determination to thoroughly train himself.

-Manabu Mima who was the oldest pitcher on the team until this season, has retired, and Ayumu Ishikawa and Hirokazu Sawamura have left to continue playing.
-Currently, the oldest pitcher on the team are Yuki Karakawa and Naoya Masuda Masuda, both from the "89 generation," followed by Nishino.
-With the number of young pitcher on the team increasing, I hope they can show the determination of the "90 generation" and show what they can still do.
+Manabu Mima who was the oldest pitcher on the team until this season, has retired, and Ayumu Ishikawa and Hirokazu Sawamura have left the team to pursue careers.
+Currently, the oldest pitcher on the team are Yuki Karakawa and Naoya Masuda Masuda, both from the "1989 generation," followed by Nishino.
+With more young pitcher joining the team, we hope the "1990 generation" will show their determination and prove that they still have a lot to offer.

 Interview and text by Yuta Iwashita